-Trilipix delayed-release capsules is used for:
+Trilipix delayed-release capsules are used for:

 Lowering high cholesterol and triglyceride levels in the blood.
 It also increases high-density lipoprotein (HDL) ("good") cholesterol levels.
 It is used along with an appropriate diet.
 It may also be used in combination with other cholesterol-lowering medicines.

-Trilipix delayed-release capsules is a lipid-lowering agent.
+Trilipix delayed-release capsules are a lipid-lowering agent.
 It works by increasing a certain substance that helps to remove triglycerides from the blood.
 This also helps the body to decrease the amount of other bad cholesterol in the blood.